Get to Know Dr. John M. Kane III

 “Navigating through a cancer diagnosis and treatment can be very difficult for patients and families,” he said.
 “They can be faced with tough decisions.
 It’s something most people are not familiar with.
 I’ve been there.
 I’ve seen it firsthand.”

 Kane talks to patients about his own family.
+His mother was exposed to toxic asbestos through her grandfather’s work.
+She died from mesothelioma 18 months after diagnosis.
 His father was a lifelong smoker who died from lung cancer.